AdaGold/betsy/README.md

 As a guest I **cannot**:

-- Add products to the cart that are out of stock.
+- Add products to the cart that are out of stock
 - View any link or page to manage any products
 - View any of the account pages